rafael-santiago/kryptos/doc/BUILD.md

 ### Building the kernel mode version

 ``Kryptos`` has some parts designed to be used in kernel mode.
 Until now it supports ``FreeBSD``, ``NetBSD`` and ``Linux``.
 However, there is no "kernel mode" build.
-The library was written taking in consideration that the users will compile ``kryptos`` together with their own stuff (as a monolithic project).
+The library was written taking into consideration that the users will compile ``kryptos`` together with their own stuff (as a monolithic project).
 The only thing you should do is define the macro ``KRYPTOS_KERNEL_MODE`` and ``kryptos`` will "become" a kernel mode stuff.

 You should use some features with care.
 Personally I find that execute some features in kernel mode is overkill.
 You should do only the most "straightforward" cryptographic stuff in kernel but you are free...
-But take my point in consideration. ;)
+But take my point into consideration. ;)

 ## Advanced build commands for contributors